Logo Icon

 Answer: C

 Q14.
-Which of the following reflects a suitable replacement of the word "cloistered" as used in the passage?
+Which of the following reflects a suitable replacement for the word "cloistered" used in the passage?

 • (a) Exposed